 While cleaning plastic steering wheels is the easiest, cleaning leather steering wheels requires the most care in selecting the right cleaner as well as during the cleaning process.
 Now leather is the most expensive material, so it’s important to know how to clean a leather steering wheel without damaging it.
 Many car owners have thought that this should be left to the professionals since it is too fragile.

 It is actually very simple and you can totally do it in your own garage.
-Most of the leather steering wheels are very easy to scratch or even worn away, so don’t be too aggressive with scrubbing and wiping.
-You will need to use a special leather cleaner made particularly for this material, a soft microfiber cloth to be as gentle as possible and a separated leather protector product.
+Most of the leather steering wheels are very easy to scratch or even wear away, so don’t be too aggressive with scrubbing and wiping.
+You will need to use a special leather cleaner made particularly for this material, a soft microfiber cloth to be as gentle as possible, and a separate leather protector product.

 Another cleaning solution to stay away from when cleaning your steering wheel, as well as any upholstery, is bleach or hydrogen peroxide, as it is too abrasive and will damage the leather and imitation leather upholstery.

-This type of material is also called fake leather, synthetic leather or PVC plastic.
-Imitation leather is very smooth and actually does not absorb water as much as real leather, so you can clean this type of wheels using a regular spraying cleaner and a soft cloth.
+This type of material is also called fake leather, synthetic leather, or PVC plastic.
+Imitation leather is very smooth and actually does not absorb water as much as real leather, so you can clean this type of wheel using a regular spraying cleaner and a soft cloth.